lloydwilliams/datadog/java/README.md

 or check the version that you have using:

 ```
-get-new-dd-java-agent.sh
+java -jar dd-java-agent.jar
 ```

-You might want to put this in a script that you can run periodically to get the latest version because new features of the Java Trace Library are released on a regular basis.
+You might want to put this in a [script](https://github.com/lloydwilliams/datadog/blob/main/java/get-new-dd-java-agent.sh) that you can run periodically to get the latest version because new features of the Java Trace Library are released on a regular basis.

+This tracing library sends the traces to the [Datadog agent](https://docs.datadoghq.com/agent/) installed on the host.
+So you must have that running also to accept the traces.

 For example: